Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Preliminaries

-Thanks to this lemma, it is enough to prove Proposition \ref{globalcontrcorollary} for groups which are finitely generated.
-In all the sequel: \begin{itemize} \item $K$ is a compact subset of $\R$; \item $G$ is a finitely subgroup of $\mbox{Homeo}(K)$ whose elements are locally monotonic; \item $S$ is a finite set of generators of $G$. \end{itemize}
+Thanks to Lemma it is enough to prove Proposition \ref{globalcontrcorollary} for groups which are finitely generated.
+In all the sequel:\\ \begin{itemize} \item $K$ is a compact subset of $\R$; \item $G$ is a finitely subgroup of $\mbox{Homeo}(K)$ whose elements are locally monotonic; \item $S$ is a finite set of generators of $G$ as a group (it does not need to generate $G$ as a semigroup for our purpose, though it is obviously the case if we choose $S$ symmetric). \end{itemize}